Fulcher-Analytics/Manta-Docs/pages/bots.md

    strategies such as Dollar Cost Averaging.
 An example of a Fixed Interval Bot would be one that buys 1 share of the S&P 500 index every month.

-4. **Prebuilt Bots** - Prebuilt bots are custom built bots that are designed by the Manta Trader Team.
-Prebuilt bots typically involve more advanced strategies that can involve things like Artificial Intellegence and advanced statistical models.

 ---